solana-labs/solana/book/src/persistent-account-storage.md

 AppendVec is a data structure that allows for random reads concurrent with a single append only writer.
 Grow, or resizing the capacity of the AppendVec requires exclusive access.
-This is implemented with an atomic `len`, which is updated at the end of a completed append.
+This is implemented with an atomic `offset`, which is updated at the end of a completed append.

 The underlying memory for an AppendVec is a memory mapped file.
 Memory mapped files allow for fast random access, and paging is handled by the OS.